Horaddrim/node-scrapper/README.md

 # node-scrapper

-It's just for fun, but it's for the ones who want to attack some website, and do stuff with "Code for a causa" philosophy :D
+It's just for fun, but it's for the ones who want to attack some website, and do stuff with "Code for a cause" philosophy :D